How to solve the crisis of science

 “In science, it's not about doing great things.
 It's about doing common things with the deep recognition of the inner value of those common things,” he says.

-Tanner gives the example of the Basel-based Swiss Tropical and Public Health Institute, where he says the focus there is on maintaining a sense of community with carefully defined roles, and on giving due credit for fulfilling those roles.
+Tanner gives the example of the Basel-based Swiss Tropical and Public Health Instituteexternal link, where he says the focus there is on maintaining a sense of community with carefully defined roles, and on giving due credit for fulfilling those roles.

 “We are working at a salary scale that is below that of the University of Basel,” he says.
 “That we have to pay properly is without discussion.
 But for all those who think science is a place to make money – we don't want them, these are not really scientists!”